The Costumed Adventurer Simulation Engine: the Complete Rules

 Talents: talents are representative of knowledge a character possesses.
 One does not need aberrant genes or alien ancestors or psi exposure to learn a talent - anyone can do so given the appropriate opportunity and time to study.
 There are many different kinds of talents, all of which have a practical benefit for every character - either in or out of combat.

 Quirks: the quirks system is a tool with which a player may customize and individualize a character somewhat, adding minor beneficial traits or deleterious hindrances as they see fit.
-Quirks can be used solely for that purpose, or can be added to a character to either justify additional powers, talents or contacts - or perhaps the reverse, if the player desires.
+Quirks can be used solely for that purpose, or can be added to a character to either justify additional powers, talents, or contacts - or perhaps even the reverse, if the player desires.

 Accessories: